nopnop2002/STM32_TFT_8bit/examples/LCD_ID_Reader/README.md

 reg(0x00F6) 00 54 80 66	Interface Control
 ```

-From the output of 0x00D3, you can see that this is ILI9486.
+From the output of 0x00D3, you can see that the controller is ILI9486.